 The ESPP provides eligible employees with an opportunity to purchase shares of the Company's Class A common stock through payroll deductions of up to 15% of their eligible compensation.
 A participant may purchase a maximum of 2,500 shares of common stock during a purchase period.
 Amounts deducted and accumulated by the participant are used to purchase shares of common stock at the end of each six-month purchase period.
 The purchase price of the shares is 85% of the lower of the fair market value of the Class A common stock on (i) the first trading day of the applicable offering period and (ii) the last trading day of each purchase period in the related offering period.
 Participants may end their participation at any time during an offering period and will be paid their accrued contributions that have not yet been used to purchase shares of common stock.
 Participation ends automatically upon termination of employment.
 The ESPP allows for up to one increase in contribution during each purchase period.
 If an employee elects to increase his or her contribution, the Company treats this as an accounting modification.
-The ESPP allow offers a two-year look-back feature, as well as a rollover feature that provides for an offering period to be rolled over to a new lower-priced offering if the offering price of the new offering period is less than that of the current offering period.
-During the fiscal year ended January 31, 2023, there were ESPP rollovers because the Company's closing stock price on the first day of the offering periods.
+The ESPP also offers a two-year look-back feature, as well as a rollover feature that provides for an offering period to be rolled over to a new lower-priced offering if the offering price of the new offering period is less than that of the current offering period.
+During the fiscal year ended January 31, 2023, there were ESPP rollovers because the Company's closing stock price on the purchase date was lower than the Company's closing stock price on the first day of the offering periods.
 As a result, these offering dates were rolled over to a new 24-month offering period through December 12, 2024.
 These rollovers were accounted for as a modification to the original offerings.
 The total incremental expense as a result of the rollover and contribution modifications was \$58.6 million, which will be recognized over the new or remaining offering periods.
+Contribution modifications during the three and six mon

 Employee payroll contributions ultimately used to purchase shares are reclassified to Stockholders' equity on the purchase date.
-ESPP employee payroll contributions accrued as of April 30, 2023 and January 31, 2023 totaled \$40.8 million and \$17.5 million, respectively, and are included within Accrued payroll and benefits in the condensed consolidated balance sheets.
+ESPP employee payroll contributions accrued as of July 31, 2023 and January 31, 2023 totaled \$12.6 million and \$17.5 million, respectively, and are included within Accrued payroll and benefits in the condensed consolidated balance sheets.

-The following table summarizes the assumptions used in the Black-Scholes option-pricing model to determine fair value of the Company's common shares to be issued under the ESPP for the offering periods beginning in June 2020:
+The following table summarizes the assumptions used in the Black-Scholes option-pricing model to determine the fair value of the Company's common shares to be issued under the ESPP for the offering periods beginning in June 2020:

-Three Months E nded April 30,
+Six Months Er ıded July 31,

 2023 2022

 Expected term (in years) 0.5 - 2.0 0.5 - 2.0

-Risk-free interest rate 0.2% - 4.7% 0.1% - 0.7%
+Risk-free interest rate 0.2% - 5.2% 0.1% - 3.4%

-Expected stock price volatility 50.2% - 61.2% 39.6% - 55.9%
+Expected stock price volatility 46.3% - 61.2% 39.6% - 67.4%

-Dividend yield - % - %
+Dividend yield - %